SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 after retirement and people feel left out by a big part of their community after they lose their jobs [@he2023annotations].
-Being together with other human beings and facing the same problems or challenges together in work greatly satisfies our mental need as social animals.
+Being together with other human beings and facing the same problems or challenges together in work greatly satisfies our mental needs as social animals.
 So, maybe the sense of community that feeds individuals' social needs is the more important meaning of work and why we need it.